Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 ---

 What’s better than assigning a vulnerability to a user?
 Creating tags for each vulnerability.
 These tags can be names of users, groups or just about anything.
 They are very useful when trying to navigate through vulnerabilities.
-To create a tag, dive into an application and select the Vulnerabilities tab.
-The Tag Vulnerabilities option is greyed out until you select the vulnerability you want to tag.
+To create a tag, go to the application's Overview page and select the Vulnerabilities tab.
+The **Tag Vulnerabilities** option is grayed out until you select the vulnerability you want to tag.

 <a href="assets/images/Tag-vulnerability.png" rel="lightbox" title="Tag vulnerabilities in the application page"><img class="thumbnail" src="assets/images/Tag-vulnerability.png"/></a>